Quasihomogeneous free divisors with only normal crossings in codimension one: Introduction

 In \S\ref{22}, we consider a free divisor germ $D$ which is normal crossing in codimension one.
-Combining results from Granger--Schulze~\cite{GS11} and Mond--Pellikaan~\cite{MP89}, we prove that the ideal of submaximal minors of a Saito matrix coincides with the Jacobian ideal (see Proposition~\ref{34}).
+Combining results from Granger--Schulze~\cite{GS14} and Mond--Pellikaan~\cite{MP89}, we prove that the ideal of submaximal minors of a Saito matrix coincides with the Jacobian ideal (see Proposition~\ref{34}).

-In \S\ref{27}, we assume moreover that $D$ is quasihomogeneous with respect to strictly positive weights.
-Then a degree argument using Saito's criterion shows that there is a basis of logarithmic derivations of non-positive weighted degree (see Proposition~\ref{20}).
-Here the irreducibility of $D$ is needed (see Lemma~\ref{43}).
-For all following arguments the normal crossing hypothesis in codimension one can be replaced by the existence of such a basis.
+In \S\ref{27}, we assume in addition that $D$ is quasihomogeneous.
+Then a degree argument using Saito's criterion shows that there is a weighted homogeneous basis of logarithmic derivations of non-positive degree (see Proposition~\ref{20}).

-In \S\ref{51} we consider the (finite-dimensional) complex Lie algebra $\dd$ generated by the above basis.
-Dropping the Euler derivation defining the quasihomogeneity, we pass to the Lie subalgebra $\aa\subset\dd$ annihilating a weighted homogeneous defining equation of $D$.

-In \S\ref{17}, we study the representation $\aa'$ of $\aa$ on the vector space $\mm'$ of minimal weight variables which corresponds to a block of a Saito matrix (see \eqref{30}).
-In case $\aa'$ is solvable, Lie's theorem and Saito's criterion enforce smoothness of $D$ (see Proposition~\ref{31}).
-In case $\aa'$ is not solvable, we describe a change of coordinates and weights that makes the dimension of $\mm'$ drop.
-Iterating, we arrive at a solvable $\aa'$ returning to the previous case (see Proposition~\ref{33}).
+In \S\ref{51} and \S\ref{17}, we consider the representation $\dd'$ of the Lie algebra $\dd$ on the vector space $\mm'$ of lowest weight variables.
+This representation is visible as a block in a Saito matrix (see \eqref{30}).
+In case $\dd'$ is solvable, Lie's theorem and Saito's criterion enforce smoothness of $D$ (see Proposition~\ref{31}).
+In case $\dd'$ is not solvable, we describe a change of coordinates and weights that makes the dimension of $\mm'$ drop.
+Iterating this process, we arrive at a solvable $\dd'$ returning to the previous case (see Proposition~\ref{33}).